 Funds for approved grants are direct credited into the account you provided with your application by the 10 of the month after the month in which you applied.

 How do I appeal or query a decision?

 Please see information on our Complaints Process.

-Can we reapply for a donation?
+Can we reapply for a grant?

 Yes.
 You will need to complete a new application form and make any necessary changes based on the outcome of your previous application.
 Of course, the success of any new applications will be dependent on a number of factors, including the funds available in your area.

-Where do the donation funds come from?
+Where do the grant funds come from?

 Hotels and taverns that have chosen to have Pub Charity Limited as their Gaming Machine Operator host gaming machines to raise funds for community benefit.
 Pub Charity Limited venues are located throughout New Zealand.

 How do i treat GST?